Horacioulloajr/My-IT-Learning-Journey-Labs/README.md

 Meaning: This code signals No Memory/RAM Detected.
 My guess is it's either missing ram modules completely or it is seated incorrectly.
 The system is currently identifying a memory fault.
 Since the motherboard is communicating via these codes, the CPU and Board are likely healthy (hopfully).

-Upon Opening the PC I verfied that it was indeed missing ram as the slots were all missing
+Upon Opening the PC I verfied that it was indeed missing ram as the slots were all empty

 <img src="pc%20internal%20checking%20ram.JPEG" alt="Internal RAM Check" width="400">